SimonSimCity/CouchbaseBundle/README.md

 When importing documents from the filesystem to the database, it additionally checks if the folder, you defined, also contains a folder having the same name as your environment.
 If found, the documents in there are imported as well.
+If the name of the folder for design-documents contains the characters `{connection}`, they are replaced by the name of the selected couchbase-connection.

 More to come ...